-3.2.2 Coos Bay, Roseburg, Bureau of Land Management (BLM) and Oregon Department of Forestry (ODF) Industrial Fire Precaution Levels (IFPL)
+3.2.2 Coos Bay, Roseburg, Bureau of Land Management (BLM) and Oregon Department of Forestry (ODF) Industrial Fire Precaution Levels (IFPL) and Fire Season Requirements

-The BLM contracts fire prevention, suppression and investigation to the Oregon Department of Forestry (ODF).
-In the vicinity of the Pipeline Project on BLM lands within Coos County and Douglas County, ODF has subcontracted to CFPA and DFPA respectively.
-ODF oversees fire protection in Jackson and Klamath Counties.
-CFPA and DFPA will do on-site inspections to ensure fire safety and to ensure the operator/contractor is meeting the Industrial Fire Precaution Levels (IFPL).
+The BLM has an agreement for fire prevention, suppression and investigation with the Oregon Department of Forestry (ODF).
 If a citation is issued for any serious violation, the Coos Bay BLM or Roseburg BLM may issue a stop work order for that specific portion of the work.
-Once fire season is declared, all PCGP Contractors and employees will be required to notify CFPA and DFPA of the location of any work to be taken place in the field.
+Once fire season is declared, all PCGP Contractors and employees will be required to notify BLM of the location of any work to be taken place in the field.
 PCGP and its contractors will conform with all current IFPL notification requirements.
 An example of IFPL requirements is included in Attachment 3.